Hacking

 above.
 Note that this will upset seccomp, so you should compile with

-make TARGET=debug DANGER_DISABLE_SANDBOX=1
+make TARGET=debug DANGER_DISABLE_SANDBOX=1.

 Debugging layout bugs